AustBurns/trainer-code/README.md

-# trainer-code
+# P-0
-This repository is to store demo's and notes.
-Let Juniper know if it is missing anything that she has promised.
+This is the code to create a bookstore for users to shop in.